aderiyenko/fastapi_k8s_app/README.md

 You may need to wait for a couple of minutes till nginx ingress obtains the IP of the docker network via docker minikube virtualization driver.

 It should output something like `192.168.49.2`.
 If you visit this URL (HTTP on port 80) you will see the app output balanced between the two pods evenly (round robin?).

-We can setup session affinity (aka sticky sessions) based on cookie or client IP policies as nginx ingress allows.
-But this is out of scope of this task.

 ### Monitoring